natalia-schmidt/natalia-schmidt/README.md

 - 🌱 I’m currently learning Javascript, HTML and CSS
 - 📫 You can reach me at my e-mail: natyschmidt.01@gmail.com

 Hello!
-I have some project uploaded on my profile, go and check them out!
+I have some projects uploaded on my profile, go and check them out!